albertwidi/go-project-example/README.md

 ## Designing Project For Industrial Programming

 What is industrial programming?
-[Peter Bourgon](https://peter.bourgon.org/go-for-industrial-programming/) explain the terms in a very good way.
+[Peter Bourgon](https://peter.bourgon.org/go-for-industrial-programming/) explain the terms, as:

-At least, in my understanding, it is consists of theese:

 - In a startup or corporate environment.
 - Within a team where engineers come and go.